 Monitoring your business’s LTV-to-CAC ratio gives you more control over your sales performance.
 From resource allocation to marketing strategies, it’s one of the most important metrics to measure how well your efforts attract — and retain — high-value customers.

 But as with most data, your business gets the most value if you track this metric over time.
 Customer behaviors and trends change constantly.
 Your ratio may indicate sustainable growth one month, only to have the same calculations signal a need for adjustments in the next.

 This number-crunching cycle can get complicated fast.

 Automate it all with Peel’s analytics platform.
 Just connect your e-commerce store and voila — more than 35 of your business’s data metrics get monitored, analyzed, and reported back to you.

-That means you spend less time translating metrics and more time making data-driven decisions.
+That means you spend less time translating metrics and more time making data-driven decisions to lean into your drive up your total .
 Start a 30-day free trial to spot what opportunities you might be missing to power sustainable growth.